qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 .. tip:: **Exporting datasets from PostGIS**

-   Like the import-tool **shp2pgsql** there is also a tool to export PostGIS-datasets as shapefiles: **pgsql2shp**.
+   Like the import tool **shp2pgsql** there is also a tool to export PostGIS datasets as shapefiles: **pgsql2shp**.
 This is shipped within your PostGIS distribution.

 .. index:: ogr2ogr